-\textbf{FedDebug.} The developer decides to use \tool to investigate the root cause behind high training loss.
-When enabled, \tool allows a developer to set a {\em breakpoint} at any round with training loss.
+{\textit{\textbf{\tool's Contributions.}}} The developer decides to use \tool to investigate the root cause behind high training loss.
+When enabled, \tool allows a developer to set a {\em breakpoint} at any round or even in the first round to capture the end-to-end training logs.
 This breakpoint separately invokes a debugging session, a simulation of the original FL service, without stopping the live training.
-In the debugging session, the developer uses \tool's {\em step-back} and {\em step-next} constructs to move between rounds, inspecting the global and local models of hospitals recorded by \tool.
-Upon inspecting the training rounds, she finds the specific round, \eg~{\tt Round-8}, where the performance starts to deteriorate.
+In the debugging session, the developer uses \tool's {\em step-back} and {\em step-next} constructs to move between rounds, inspecting the global and local models of hospitals.
+Upon inspecting the training rounds, she finds the specific round, \eg~{\tt round 8}, where the performance starts to deteriorate.
 This round can be different from the {\em breakpoint} enabled round, as performance issues can manifest in earlier rounds but surface later.
 During this inspection, \tool also reports the list of hospitals that participated in that round.
-Next, she invokes \tool's fault localization algorithm to precisely identify the hospital responsible for deteriorating the global model, leading to lower performance.
-After finding the hospital with noisy labels, developer removes it from the problematic round (\ie~{\tt Round-8}) and onwards. \tool's {\em fix and replay} starts retraining from round {\tt Round-8} to the current round, and then replaces the impacted global model with the retrained global model and continues the original FL application.
+Next, she invokes \tool's fault localization algorithm to precisely identify the hospital responsible for deteriorating the global model performance.
+After finding the hospital with noisy labels, the developer removes it from the problematic round (\ie~{\tt round 8}) and onwards. \tool's {\em fix and replay} starts retraining from {\tt round 8} to the current round and then replaces the impacted global model with the retrained global model and switches back to the original FL training.